elibroftw/blog.elijahlopez.ca/content/posts/good-food.md

 Optionally get a drink.
 Total cost is $10.17 including tax and drink.
 If you bring your own drink, you can reduce your expense.

+### Dairy Queen (DQ)

+An underrated franchise.
+The 4pc chicken strip basket (comes with fries and as side sauce) is pretty good and doesn't feel oily like burgers and other fries do.

 ### Wendy's

 I don't like the fries at Wendy's however their bacon deluxe burger is the perfect burger.